Sortlist can be an incredible growth leverage for your agency.

 If you want to add another service, just repeat this operation.
 Let’s take an example and imagine what a Video & Audio Production agency would do:

-Once you’ve configured your services, the next step is to configure who you provide them for.
+Once you’ve configured your services, the next step is to configure your prospecting areas.

-To do so, select the “Target Markets” tab:
+To do so, click on "Opportunities" and select the "Preferences" tab:

 Again, the more niche you are, the better.
 This will allow the platform to know what kind of projects you want to be selected for.
 As a result, you might receive less opportunities, but you’ll have more chances to convert them.
 Making you gain time and have a better return on investment.